vernon-gant/ThreeInARow/docs/design-steps/02-system-context-and-constraints.md

 ## **Libraries**

 1. **MediatR**:
-    - A robust solution for implementing an **event-based approach** with notifications and handlers.
+- Used to implement the **Mediator pattern** for decoupling components.
-    - Suitable for managing **bonuses** and **statistics** subsystems.
+- Supports **request/response** and **notification** patterns for handling user input and system events.

 2. **OneOf**:
 - Useful for handling **union types** (e.g., success or error states).
 - Can also be extended with custom types to manage state transitions and results effectively.